vacationlabs/haskell-webapps/README.md

 # Motivation

-There is too much choice, with respect to libraries, when building a typical RDBMS-backed webapp (with probably the sole exception of Yesod, which is a pretty complete, and opinionated *framework*).
+There is too much choice, with respect to libraries, when building a typical RDBMS-backed webapp.
+With probably the sole exception of Yesod, which is a pretty complete, and opinionated *framework*.
 Most people (especially newcomers to Haskell) don't know enough about advantages/disadvantages to make the right choice.
 Making the wrong choice leads to a **lot of needless frustration**

 What kind of choices and what kind of decisions am I talking about?
 Sample the following: